NuGet/docs.microsoft.com-nuget/docs/Create-Packages/Creating-a-Package.md

 After these core steps, you can incorporate a variety of other features as described elsewhere in this documentation.
 See [Next steps](#next-steps) below.

+> [!Note]
+> This topic applies to project types other than .NET Core projects using Visual Studio 2017 and NuGet 4.0+.
+In those .NET Core projects, NuGet uses information in the `.csproj` file directly.
+For details, see [Create .NET Standard Packages with Visual Studio 2017](../guides/create-net-standard-packages-vs2017.md) and [NuGet pack and restore as MSBuild targets](../schema/msbuild-targets.md).

 ## Deciding which assemblies to package

+Most general-purpose packages contain one or more assemblies that other developers can use in their own projects.

-In general, it's best to have one NuGet package per assembly, provided that each assembly is independently useful.
+In general, it's best to have one assembly per NuGet package, provided that each assembly is independently useful.
 For example, if you have a `Utilities.dll` that depends on `Parser.dll`, and `Parser.dll` is useful on its own, then create one package for each.
+Doing so allows developers to use `Parser.dll` independently of `Utilities.dll`.

+However, if your library is composed of multiple assemblies that aren't independently useful, then it's fine to combine them into one package.
+Using the previous example, if `Parser.dll` contains code that's used only by `Utilities.dll`, then it's fine to keep `Parser.dll` in the same package.

-However, if your package contains assemblies that are used exclusively by your package, then it's fine to include them.
-For example, if `Utilities.dll` depends on `Utilities.resources.dll`, where the latter is not useful on its own, then put both in the same package.
+Similarly, if `Utilities.dll` depends on `Utilities.resources.dll`, where again the latter is not useful on its own, then put both in the same package.

-> [!Note]
-> When a package is installed into a project, NuGet automatically adds assembly references to the package's DLLs, *excluding* those that are named `.resources.dll` because they are assumed to be localized satellite assemblies (see [Creating localized packages](creating-localized-packages.md)).
+Resources are, in fact, a special case.
+When a package is installed into a project, NuGet automatically adds assembly references to the package's DLLs, *excluding* those that are named `.resources.dll` because they are assumed to be localized satellite assemblies (see [Creating localized packages](creating-localized-packages.md)).
 For this reason, avoid using `.resources.dll` for files that otherwise contain essential package code.

 ## The role and structure of the .nuspec file

-The process of creating a package always begins with creating a `.nuspec` package manifest, an XML file that describes your package contents.
-This manifest drives the creation of the package as well as its usage when installed into a project.
+Once you know what files you want to package, the next step is creating a `.nuspec` package manifest.
+The manifest is an XML file that describes the package's contents and is itself included in the package.
+The manifest both drives the creation of the package and instructs NuGet on how to install the package into a project.
+The manifest, for example, identifies other package dependencies such that NuGet can also install those dependencies when the main package is installed.

+The manifest contains both required an optional properties as described below.
+For exact details, including other properties not mentioned here, see  the [.nuspec reference](../schema/nuspec.md).

 Required properties:
 - The package identifier, which must be unique across the gallery that hosts the package.